Serendip Sanctuary: Junior Ranger's Program

-Wildlife Protection
+Wildlife protection

 Serendip is involved with various breeding programs for endangered bird and animal species.
-The park provides a holding facility for captive breeding and management of the Eastern Barred Bandicoot as part of the National Recovery Plan for the Eastern Barred Bandicoot.
-Serendip is involved with repopulation of various bird species including the Magpie Goose, Australian Bustard, and the Brolga.
+The park provides a holding facility for captive breeding and management of the eastern barred bandicoot as part of the National Recovery Plan for the Eastern Barred Bandicoot.
+Serendip is involved with repopulation of various bird species including the magpie goose, Australian bustard, and the brolga.
 The park provides a captive breeding program for these bird species to rehabilitate rare or near-extinct birds on the Western Plains.

 National Recovery Plan For The Eastern Barred Bandicoot

-Serendip's participation in the National Recovery Plan for the Eastern Barred Bandicoot aims to minimise the probability of extinction by reintroducing self-sustaining populations.
-The Eastern Barred Bandicoot, Perameles Gunnii, is a small marsupial native to and found in South-Eastern Australia, mainly Tasmania and South-Western Victoria.
+Serendip's participation in the National Recovery Plan for the eastern barred bandicoot aims to minimise the probability of extinction by reintroducing self-sustaining populations.
+The eastern barred bandicoot (Perameles gunnii) is a small marsupial native to south-eastern Australia, mainly Tasmania and south-western Victoria.
 The mainland species is recognised as ‘Endangered’ under the Environment Protection and Biodiversity Conservation Act 1999 and ‘Threatened’ under the Victorian Flora and Fauna Guarantee Act 1988.
-Serendip Sanctuary is an identified holding site for the Eastern Barred Bandicoot captive breeding initiative within the National Recovery Plan to increase their overall captive population.
-The predominant ecosystems of grassy woodlands and wetlands at Serendip Sanctuary are reflective of the original Eastern Barred Bandicoot habitat, and therefore creating an optimal site for ease of repopulation.
+Serendip Sanctuary is an identified holding site for the eastern barred bandicoot captive breeding initiative within the National Recovery Plan to increase their overall captive population.
+The predominant ecosystems of grassy woodlands and wetlands at Serendip Sanctuary are reflective of the original eastern barred bandicoot habitat, and therefore creating an optimal site for ease of repopulation.
 Serendip Sanctuary's predator-proof fence is a major contributor to recovery effort, protecting captive and re-introduced populations from foxes as the main predator.

-Successful repopulation numbers of the Eastern Barred Bandicoot at Serendip Sanctuary have been used for further research into conservation and breeding patterns.
-In 2018, a study was conducted at the Werribee Open Range Zoo in Victoria to investigate whether captive breeding programs of the Eastern Barred Bandicoot can improve reproduction numbers by allowing females to choose their male partner for mating.
-Serendip Sanctuary facilitated the transfer of Eastern Barred Bandicoots for the study and thus contributed to necessary research into correcting and improving captive breeding programs for increased successful repopulation rates.
+Successful repopulation numbers of the eastern barred bandicoot at Serendip Sanctuary have been used for further research into conservation and breeding patterns.
+In 2018, a study was conducted at the Werribee Open Range Zoo in Victoria to investigate whether captive breeding programs of the eastern barred bandicoot can improve reproduction numbers by allowing females to choose their male partner for mating.
+Serendip Sanctuary facilitated the transfer of eastern barred bandicoots for the study and thus contributed to necessary research into correcting and improving captive breeding programs for increased successful repopulation rates.

-Bush Stone Curlew Breeding Program
+Bush Stone Curlew breeding program

-Serendip Sanctuary is involved in the repopulation and captive breeding initiatives of the Bush Stone-Curlew, Burhinus Grallarius.
-The Bush Stone-Curlew is listed as ‘Near Threatened’ under The International Union for Conservation of Nature Red List of Threatened Species.
+Serendip Sanctuary is involved in the repopulation and captive breeding initiatives of the bush stone-curlew (Burhinus grallarius).
+The bush stone-curlew is considered ‘Near Threatened’ by the International Union for Conservation of Nature.
 Their declining populations are primarily due to predation by foxes, habitat clearance and destruction.
-The grassy woodlands and native under-storeys at Serendip Sanctuary are optimal habitat locations for the Bush Stone-Curlew.
+The grassy woodlands and native under-storeys at Serendip Sanctuary are optimal habitat locations for the bush stone-curlew.
 Captive breeding at Serendip Sanctuary has proven successful, contributing to overall conservation efforts.
-The reproduced Curlews are transferred to Mount Rothwell Biodiversity and Interpretation Centre where there is a larger predator-proof environment to continue captive breeding.
+The captive bred birds are transferred to Mount Rothwell Biodiversity and Interpretation Centre where there is a larger predator-proof environment to continue captive breeding.